LIGO Detector Characterization in the first half of the fourth Observing run: Instrumental Investigations

 where

-Here, $K$ is the ratio of stray light amplitude to the amplitude of light in the main beam (usually unknown but small, of the order of 1e-9 in O4a microseismic scatter), $\mathcal{F}$ indicates a Fourier transform, $\lambda$ is laser wavelength (1064~nm) and $L$ is the length of interferometer arms (4~km) \cite{Accadia:2010zzb, Ottaway:12, LIGO:2020zwl, scatter-presentation}.
+Here, $K$ is the ratio of stray light amplitude to the amplitude of light in the main beam (usually unknown but small, of the order of $10^{-9}$ in O4a microseismic scatter), $\mathcal{F}$ indicates a Fourier transform, $\lambda$ is laser wavelength (1064~nm) and $L$ is the length of interferometer arms (4~km), $x_{0}$ represents the static path length, $\delta x_{sc}(t)$ is the time-dependent motion of the scattering surface, which results into additional phase $\delta \phi_{sc}(t)$ on top of the static phase $\phi_{0}$ \cite{Accadia:2010zzb, Ottaway:12, LIGO:2020zwl, scatter-presentation}.
 When the relative motion between the scattering surfaces is not small compared to the laser wavelength, we get fringe wrapping and the noise shows up as arches in time-frequency spectrograms (see \fref{common-glitches}).
 Transient scattering noise can be classified into two categories, which depends on the frequency of the ground motion that produces it: Slow Scattering and Fast Scattering \cite{LIGO:2020zwl}.
 Scattering is discussed in the following section, and again in \sref{llo_invs}.